emilianozzf/Movie-Search-Engine/a7/readme.md

 When you are done, update this file with the following info:

-* Name
+* Name: Emiliano Zhu
 * How many hours did it take you to complete the assignment?
+6 hours.
 * Did you collaborate with any other students/TAs/Professors?
+No.
 * Did you use any external resources? (note them below)
-    - tbd
-    - tbd
+    - No
 * What was your favorite part of this assignment?
+Solving memory leak problems.
 * What was challenging about this assignment?
+Solving memory leak problems.
 * How would you improve the assignment?
+Refactoring my code.

 ## Files